 Although the device is protected by a self-restoring internal fuse, the use of a fuse to protect the positive line T.02 +BATT of supply is still necessary (F10 in the diagram).
-Through the positive input T.02 +BATT all the current supplied by the six static outputs T.03...08 and of signal +D (T.09) flows, and it is therefore important to consider fuse sizing.
+Through the positive input T.02 +BATT all the current supplied by the six static outputs T.03...08 and of signal +D (T.09) flows, and it is therefore necessary to pay attention to the fuse dimension.

-When the device is powered up, it automatically identifies the Engine Battery's Nominal Voltage (12 or 24V) to handle the related logics and alarms.
-Also, the identification is carried out every time that the unit is switched to the OFF/RESET mode.
+The device automatically acknowledges when it is powered if the genset battery nominal voltage is 12 or 24V for managing the related logics and alarms.
+Also, the acknowledgement is carried out every time you switch to the OFF/RESET mode.